Jadessu/Rise-N-Blog/README.md

 - [ ] Add a functionality for user to upload image to be used as their profile avatar.
 - [ ] Add a functionality to like and comment on blogs
 - [ ] Finish the reach out functionality to send an email to the profile that is being viewed.
+- [ ] Add a format to the blogs where you can seperate them into paragraphs, highlight important text, choose your own font, etc..